 but no relevant studies showed up.
 I also searched online for this as well.
 While various websites discuss the health benefits of bamboo shoots, none that I saw showed me clinical studies proving it helps people lose weight.
 Bamboo shoots do have some fiber and I can understand how fiber might fill us up, making us less likely to overeat.

 This is also called Konjac root or glucomannan.
-If EasySlim 10 really works, I believe this is the main active ingredient in the product.
+If EasySlim 10 really works, this may be the key ingredient.

-Glucomannan (Konjac) is found in many supplements Ive looked previously including:
+Glucomannan (Konjac) is found in several supplements, including:

 EasySlim 10 contains 32 mg of Konjac fiber per tablet.
-That;s not much considering that weight loss studies generally use 1000-3000 mg per day.
+That's not much, considering weight loss studies generally use 1000-3000 mg daily.
 Might less also work?
 Maybe.
 I'm not sure either way.

-Chinese herbs, can go be various names.
+Chinese herbs can go by various names.
 For example, this herb appears to also go by other names such as “coix seed”, “Jobs Tears” and simply “Coix.”
 This herb contains fiber and at least one mouse study has noted weight loss.
 I'm not aware of any human weight loss research at the time I wrote this review.

-Two other products I've reviews that also had Coicis, are:
+Two other products reviewed here that also had Coicis, are:

 See those reviews for additional information.

-I first ran into lotus leaf in when I reviewed Xi Ziu Tang.
+I first ran into lotus leaf when I reviewed Xi Ziu Tang.